vanntoru/schedule-app/README.md

 ### Playwright offline mode

-When network access is restricted (e.g. CI), set `LOCAL_TW=1` so the app uses `static/css/tailwind.min.css` instead of the CDN script.
+The app uses `static/css/tailwind.min.css` by default so tests can run offline.
+Set `LOCAL_TW=0` to load the Tailwind CDN script instead.
 Playwright will then run entirely offline with `npx playwright test`.

 ## Tasks API